Leptogenesis in supersymmetry with one $L$ violating coupling: Low Scale Leptogenesis in MSSM

-To obtain asymmetry, $CP$ violation is also required which comes due to Majorana nature of neutralino fields.
-For $CP$ violating phase, the relevant part in the above complex symmetric neutralino mass matrix is the upper left $2 \times 2$ block containing complex mass parameters $M_1$ and $M_2$ .
-This block is decoupled from the rest part of mass matrix so far diagonalisation is concerned and this could give one relative Majorana phase in the neutralino mixing matrix after choosing one overall unphysical Majorana phase as zero.
-So, lighter two neutalinos $\chi_1$ and $\chi_2$ could contain at least one relative Majorana phase (say $e^{-i\phi}$).
-Now the asymmetry comes from the interference of tree and next higher order diagram as shown in Figure 1 which gives the required phase $e^{-i2\phi}$ and a factor of $\sin 2 \phi$ in the $CP$ asymmetry.
-Apart from this phase, in the interference term in Figure 1, no other $L$ conserving complex MSSM coupling or $L$ violating complex $\lambda$ coupling contribute to any further $CP$ violation in generating asymmetry from the decay of $\chi_1$.
+To obtain asymmetry, $CP$ violation is also required.
+In our work, this comes due to Majorana nature of neutralino fields.
+For $CP$ violating phase, the relevant part in the above complex symmetric neutralino mass matrix, is the upper left $2 \times 2$ block.
+This block contains complex mass parameters $M_1$ and $M_2$ .
+This block is decoupled from the rest part of mass matrix so far diagonalisation is concerned.
+So, lighter two neutalinos $\chi_1$ and $\chi_2$ states could contain at least one relative Majorana phase $e^{-i\phi}$ as diagonal phase matrix in the neutralino mixing matrix.
+This is unlike CKM mixing matrix in quark sector where three fields are necessary for $CP$ violating phase.
+This Majorana phase will give non-zero $CP$ violating phase $e^{-i 2\phi}$ in the amplitude of second diagram shown in Figure \ref{fig1}.
+This happens due to the presence of clashing arrows on propagator $\chi_2$ consistent with its Majorana nature.
+Now the asymmetry comes from the interference of tree and next higher order diagram as shown in Figure 1 and this phase gives a factor of $\sin 2 \phi$ in the $CP$ asymmetry.
+One could have considered such Majorana phases to be present in $L$ conserving MSSM couplings also. $L$ violating complex $\lambda^{\prime}$ coupling do not contribute to any further $CP$ violation in generating asymmetry from the decay of $\chi_1$.
+In the triangle diagram in figure \ref{fig1}, $\chi_1^0$ is not possible in the internal line as in that case, there will be no $CP$ violating phase in the interference term.
+The other two heavier neutralinos in the internal line in the triangle diagram could not be considered as the `cut' in the diagram required for asymmetry will not be possible.
+So $\chi_2^0$ on the internal line in the higher order diagram is the only option in our case.
+The decay of lightest neutralino $ \chi^0_2$ will not generate asymmetry through such diagrams with one $L$ violating coupling as $CP$ violating phase in the interference term as well as `cut' in the diagram will not be possible simultaneously.
+This is consistent with our earlier discussion related to Nanopoulos-Weinberg theorem as $ \chi^0_2$ has no $L$ conserving decay mode.
+However, the decay of $ \chi^0_2$ will contribute to the washout of the asymmetry generated by $ \chi^0_1$ and the corresponding term has been considered in the last Boltzman equation as shown in eq.
+(5) later.

-In this work we are considering leptogenesis at low energy TeV scale.
-To satisfy the out of equilibrium condition for the decay width, the $L$ violating couplings are required to be much smaller than that required for leptogenesis at high scale like SUSY breaking scale or GUT scale and the generated asymmetry is expected to be smaller \cite{Hambye:2001eu}.
-In our work this problem has been avoided as the asymmetry has been generated by the three body decay of two lighter neutralinos instead of two body decay, resulting in suppression of decay width due to more phase space suppression.
-Similar such approach was discussed in \cite{Hambye:2001eu}.